Sunday, 13 June 2021

 At Vespers Yesterday afternoon the antiphons Unus militum etc were sung,not doubled, with psalms 109, 110, 115, 127 & 147.
 The chapter was of the Sunday and the Office hymn was En ut superba criminum, as on the feast.
-After the collect of the Sunday commemorations were sung of the Octave of the Sacred Heart and of St. Aloysius Gonzaga.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. John of San Facundo of St. Anthony of Padua and of the Octave of the Sacred Heart.
 The Suffrage was omitted.
 At Compline the Dominical psalms were sung and Te lucis was sung with the Doxology and tone of the Octave.
 The Dominical preces were omitted.

 At the Hours the hymns have the Doxology Jesu tibi sit gloria, Qui Corde fundis gratiam etc. The antiphons from Lauds are sung in the normal sequence at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the versicle Qui Corde fundis gratiam is sung.
 The lectio brevis is of the Sunday, Deus autem.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Aloysius Gonzaga, the third collect is of the Octave.
+The Gloria is sung, the second collect is of St. Anthony of Padua, the third collect is of the Octave.
 The Creed is sung, the preface is of the Sacred Heart.

 At Vespers the antiphons Unus militum etc are sung, not doubled, with psalms 109, 110, 115, 127 & 147.
 The Office hymn is En ut superba criminum.
-After the collect of the Sunday commemorations are sung of the following feast of St. Paulinus, of St. Aloysius Gonzaga and of the Octave.
+After the collect of the Sunday commemorations are sung of the following feast of St. Basil, of St. Anthony of Padua and of the Octave.
 The Suffrage is omitted as are the Dominical preces at Compline.

 In the 'liturgical books of 1962' the Octave of the Sacred Heart has been abolished.
 The liturgical colour of the day is green.
 There are no commemorations at either Vespers.
 Mattins is is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 Mass has a single collect and the preface of the Trinity.